PM Modi congratulates Canadian PM Justin Trudeau on poll victory | ExBulletin

 PM Modi congratulates Canadian PM Justin Trudeau on poll victory

-New Delhi [India]September 22 (ANI): Prime Minister Narendra Modi on Wednesday congratulated his Canadian counterpart Justin Trudeau on his election victory and said he was eager to further strengthen Indo-Canadian relations.
+Prime Minister Narendra Modi on Wednesday congratulated his Canadian counterpart Justin Trudeau on his election victory and said he looked forward to further strengthening India-Canada relations.

 “Congratulations Prime Minister Justin Trudeau on your election victory!
 I look forward to continuing to work with you to further strengthen India-Canada relations, as well as our cooperation on global and multilateral issues, ”Prime Minister Modi tweeted.